 The support turned into the resistance.
 Since the breakout to the implementation of the reflecting property of the levels, only six trading days passed.
 The resistance level was formed and the support level was no longer relevant.

 NZDUSD.
-Examples of the third property implementation
+Examples of the third property of horizontal levels implementation

 Let’s take one more example.
 Currency chart for NZDUSD since September 2016, the Daily timeframe.